DonnC/vant-flow/README.md

-# Vant Flow
+# 🌊 Vant Flow

-A production-grade, metadata-driven Visual Form Builder and Renderer for Angular 17+.
+Form builder designed to bridge the gap between static JSON schemas and complex business logic.
+It allows developers to render fully functional, reactive forms from a database and execute sandboxed JavaScript "Client Scripts" to handle dynamic behavior—all without needing to redeploy the frontend

 ![admin](data/screenshots/admin.png)

+## 🖋️ A Note on Inspiration

+**Vant Flow** is a specialized, lightweight subset of the immensely powerful and mature [Frappe Framework](https://frappeframework.com/).
+We are huge fans of the open-source revolution Frappe started—proving that metadata-driven applications are the future of rapid development.
+While Frappe is an all-encompassing Python/JS monolith, **Vant Flow** brings its core philosophy of "Logic-in-Data" to the modern Angular ecosystem.

+---

+## 💡 Core Philosophy: "Logic in Motion"

+In traditional enterprise apps, a simple change (like hiding a field based on a new regulation) requires a full CI/CD cycle. **Vant Flow** changes the game:

+1. **Metadata is King**: Define fields, validations, and layouts in JSON.
+2. **Logic is Dynamic**: Write "Client Scripts" stored in your database.
+3. **Security is Absolute**: Scripts run in a **Hardened Sandbox** using JS Proxies.
+They can manipulate the form, but they cannot "escape" the enclave to access dangerous browser globals.

+### Why "Vant Flow"?

+* **Vant**: Derived from *Vantage* and *Avant*.
+It represents a superior architectural position—giving you a vantage point over your application's logic—and an "avant-garde," modern approach to development.
+* **Flow**: Represents the seamless movement of logic.
+Logic isn't hardcoded; it *flows* from your backend to the UI, allowing the form to react and evolve in real-time.

+---

 ## 🌟 Features

--   **Visual IDE**: Drag-and-drop builder for complex form layouts.
+* **Visual IDE**: Drag-and-drop builder for complex form layouts.
--   **High-Performance Renderer**: JSON-driven rendering with sub-second initialization.
+* **High-Performance Renderer**: JSON-driven rendering with sub-second initialization.
--   **Client Scripting**: Powerful JavaScript API (`frm`) with Monaco Editor intellisense.
+* **Client Scripting**: Powerful JavaScript API (`frm`) with Monaco Editor intellisense, executed in a secure Proxy-based sandbox.
--   **Modern Stack**: Built with Angular Signals, Standalone Components, and Tailwind CSS.
+* **Modern Stack**: Built with Angular Signals, Standalone Components, and Tailwind CSS.
--   **Rich Components**: Signature pads, file attachments, recursive tables, and more.
+* **Rich Components**: Signature pads, file attachments, recursive tables, and more.

 ---

 ## 🚀 Getting Started

-Vant Flow is designed to be highly encapsulated.
-We provide a centralized configuration utility to set up the necessary underlying editors (Monaco and Quill) with sensible defaults.

 ### 1. Installation

 ```bash
 npm install vant-flow

 ```

 ### 2. Configure the Library